ibm-cloud-docs/appid/pre-sign-in.md

     {: screen}
   * Check for the user profile that was created.

-Keep in mind that a user's predefined attributes are empty until their first authentication, but the user is, for all intents and purposes, a fully authenticated user.
-You can use their unique ID just as you would someone who had already signed in.
-For instance, you can modify, search, or delete the profile.
+## Next steps
+{: #preregister-next}

-Now that you have associated a user with specific attributes, try [accessing or updating attributes](/docs/services/appid?topic=appid-profiles)!
+Now that you have associated a user that is with specific attributes, try [accessing or updating attributes](/docs/services/appid?topic=appid-profiles)!

 </br>